mschmidt3/fields-plugin-testapp/README.md

-teast-app for fields-plugin
+test-app for fields-plugin
 ===============================

-Trys to create the 'default'-  fields templates for the plugin.
+Try to create the 'default'-  fields templates for the plugin.
-All interesion files are in grails-app/views/_fields
+All interesting files are in grails-app/views/_fields

 Open: